Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

  * An '`rx stop`' followed by an '`rx start`' will result in the samples file being truncated.
 If this is not desired, be sure to run '`rx config`' to set another file before restarting the rx stream.
- * For higher sample rates, it is advised that the binary output format be used, and the output file be written to RAM (e.g. `/tmp`, `/dev/shm`), if space allows.
+ * For higher sample rates, it is advised that the `bin`ary output format be used, and the output file be written to RAM (e.g. `/tmp`, `/dev/shm`), if space allows.
 For larger captures at higher sample rates, consider using an SSD instead of a HDD.